magda-io/magda/docs/docs/architecture/Guide to Magda Internals.md

 We also implemented policy enforcement on read operation related Registry APIs.
 The implementation introduced a `authnReadPolicyId` column to registry `records` table to indicate the policy file to be used to make authz decision on any `read` operations for this records.
 As the implementation is not fully separated from decision making process (e.g. we need to know the policy id for a record before a decision can be made), the solution does work but make it harder for us to add support to other operations and also defeat the purpose of adopting OPA's partial evaluation feature, which is more useful for make decision on a set of resources.

-In order to solve all issues in previous implementations and fully realise OPA's potential as a central policy engine, we decide to implement a more generic authz model in our upcoming v2.0.0 release.
+In order to solve all issues in previous implementations and fully realise OPA's potential as a central policy engine, we decide to implement a more generic authz model in our [v2.0.0 release](https://github.com/magda-io/magda/releases/tag/v2.0.0).

-If you are interested in most recent development work, you can checkout the [next](https://github.com/magda-io/magda/tree/next) branch of our repo to have a look or have a play the alpha release [v2.0.0-alpha.1](https://github.com/magda-io/magda/releases/tag/v2.0.0-alpha.1).

-In the next section, we will briefly introduce the new generic authz model that powers our upcoming v2.0.0 release.
+In the next section, we will briefly introduce the new generic authz model that powers our v2.0.0 release.

 ## New Authorisation Model & Implementation